Know The Facts

 Where may I find the new informed consent form?

-The new informed consent form is available here.
+The Board of Medicine and Board of Osteopathic Medicine's new informed consent form is available here.

 Patients under the age of 18

 Are there restrictions on who may receive a certification of marijuana for medical use by smoking for qualified patients under the age of 18?

 Yes.
 Patients under the age of 18 may not obtain a certification for marijuana for medical use by smoking unless the patient is diagnosed with a terminal condition.

 How may a patient under 18 with a terminal condition receive a certification for medical marijuana by smoking?

 - A qualified physician must certify that smoking is the most effective route of administration for medical marijuana to the patient;

 - A second physician, who is a board-certified pediatrician, must concur with the determination; AND